FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Appendix

 \subsection{Hyperparameter Setting}

 In our experiments, the batch size is set to be 4 by searching over a range of $\{2,4,8,16\}$.
 Each local training epoch is set to be 1.
 We select the optimal learning rate from the range $\{5e-4, 1e-4, 5e-5, 1e-5\}$.
 The maximum sequence length is set to be 128, following the common practice in fine-tuning.
 We choose AdamW as the optimizer.
-We set the scaling factor $\alpha$ to be 16 for all algorithms.
+We set the scaling factor of the LoRA module to be 16 for all algorithms.